The-Scripters-Guild/Warzone/docs/items/ability-boost-configs.md

   - Slide Speed
     - Slide Speed Scalar: 1.10
     - Slide Duration Scalar: 1.00
-- Game State: 3
+- Game State: 4
 - Notes: -

 ## [7] Spy
 - Trait: VFX - Active Camouflage
   - Intensity Scalar: 0.50
   - Interpolation Scalar: 1.00
-- Game State: 4
+- Game State: 5
 - Notes: Removes outline and name from player; 50% passive camo that takes a second to reactivate if the player starts running or fires their weapon.

 ## [8] Frag Grenade Specialist
-- Game State: 2
+- Game State: 5
 - Notes: Sets the player's Frag Grenade count to 4 and removes all other Grenades.

 ## [9] Spike Grenade Specialist
-- Game State: 2
+- Game State: 3
 - Notes: Sets the player's Frag Grenade count to 2, Spike Grenade count to 2 and removes all other Grenades.

 ## [10] Plasma Grenade Specialist
-- Game State: 3
+- Game State: 4
 - Notes: Sets the player's Frag Grenade count to 2, Plasma Grenade count to 2 and removes all other Grenades.

 ## [11] Dynamo Grenade Specialist
-- Game State: 5
+- Game State: 6
 - Notes: Sets the player's Frag Grenade count to 2, Dynamo Grenade count to 2 and removes all other Grenades.